jwilger/freepg_guide/README.md

 running and playing in a simple, table-top role-playing game suitable for both young children and anyone who is still a child at heart.

+## Downloading the Guidebook ##

+Pre-compiled versions of the FReePG Guide are available from the [downloads page][Downloads].
+Both official releases and occasional development snapshots are available in PDF and EPUB formats.

 ## Generating the Guidebook ##

 Although the text-based source is written in [Markdown][Markdown] format and